arnthor3/react-bootstrap-toggle/readme.md

- React-Bootstrap-Toggle
+## React-Bootstrap-Toggle

 This is a react component of the http://www.bootstraptoggle.com/ project.

-You need to include the of course bootstrap and also the bootstrap2-toggle in your component.
+You need to include the bootstrap css file and also the bootstrap2-toggle css file in your app.

-If you are using the npm version then like this.
+If you are using the npm version then something like this will work fine.

 ```sh
 <link rel="stylesheet" href="dist/bootstrap2-toggle.css">